• hot rolled Wire rod System 1

 After hot-rolled the products shaped into coil and delivery as finished product, including round, square, rectangular, hexagonal and so on.
 Since most of the products are round, it is generally called wire rod.
 Carbon steel wire rod is widely used in construction and manufacturing.
 Carbon steel wire rod is mainly used for reinforcement of reinforced concrete and welded structure or reprocessed (roberts , nail, etc.) materials, especially used to produce wire drawing, welding electrode, nails, spring, electronic, precise machinery parts and so on.

-- Q: How are steel wire rods used in the production of fishing nets for catching fish?
+Q: How is steel wire rod used in the production of fences?

-- Q: What are the different factors that affect the mechanical properties of steel wire rod?
+Q: What are the different types of surface finishes available for steel wire rod?

-- Q: How is steel wire rod used in the manufacturing of wire forms for automotive suspension systems?
+Q: How is steel wire rod used in the manufacturing of tire cords?

-- Q: What are the advantages of using steel wire rod in medical applications?
+Q: What are the different types of wire mesh made from steel wire rod?

 Send your message to us